Professional Activities and Associations

 Areas of Practice

 Ray Bragar co-founded the firm in 1982.
 He practices general litigation, with a focus on real estate and real estate litigation.
-During his thirty years practicing in New York State and Federal Courts he has handled complex trials before juries and judges, lasting from six to ten weeks.
+During his years practicing in New York State and Federal Courts, he has handled complex trials before juries and judges, lasting from six to ten weeks.
 Ray has handled and argued numerous appeals in both the federal and state courts.
 He also has extensive experience in alternate dispute resolution, including multiple week trials.